 Diagnosing whether your dog has primary or secondary glaucoma is important because the treatment needed and the prognosis for vision is different for each type of glaucoma.
 Veterinary ophthalmologists measure the intraocular pressure (IOP) and use slit lamp biomicroscopy, indirect ophthalmoscopy, and gonioscopy to determine the type and cause of glaucoma in your pet.
 Tonometry is measurement of IOP, and there are three basic types of instruments (tonometers) that can be used to measure IOP.
 The best tonometers are the TonoPen™ and the TonoVet™; these are costly computerized handheld devices.
 Another device is a Schiotz tonometer; this is an inexpensive stainless steel device, but is more difficult to use in animals.
 Gonioscopy helps determine how predisposed the remaining visual eye is to develop glaucoma when primary glaucoma is present in the other eye–i.e. what is the risk level of the remaining eye to develop glaucoma?
 Gonioscopy involves placing a special contact lens (“goniolens”) on the eye, which allows examination of the drainage angle.
 Gonioscopy is usually performed under sedation.Back to Top

 - Pain.
 Increased intraocular pressure (IOP) is painful.
 Dogs, cats, and humans have normal IOPs between 10 and 20 mmHg.
 Glaucoma often results in pressures of 20–28 mmHg in humans, but pressures of 30 mmHg and higher (often higher than 50 mmHg!) are common in dogs and cats.
 For this reason, glaucoma in pets is usually much more painful than glaucoma in humans.
 The pain persists in the form of a constant headache or migraine.
 Animals show pain in different ways than humans do–in ways that are often not noted by the owner.
 Pain from glaucoma is usually not obvious to most owners–it can result in decreased activity, less desire to play, irritability, and/or decreased appetite–but is often not apparent at all to the owner.
 There is usually no squinting nor rubbing of the eye… Your pet will not let you know that they have a headache and that their eye is uncomfortable.
+AND— If your pet has lost vision in one eye because of glaucoma (or any other reason), they compensate so well with their remaining eye that you might not realize that they are blind in one eye.

 - Vision Loss.
 The first tissue to die when glaucoma occurs is the optic nerve.
 Optic nerve tissue is like brain tissue; once cells in the optic nerve are damaged, it is difficult for them to heal.
 Pressure damage to the optic nerve and decreased blood flow to the retina (the “film in the camera”) results in loss of vision.
 However, if the pressure in the eye remains uncontrolled, the optic nerve and retina degenerate and vision is permanently lost.
 Permanent blindness can occur within hours if the pressure is very high and the glaucoma develops rapidly.